MichelleFast8/michellefast8.github.io/README.md

 ## About Me
-I am a Computer Science Master's student at Western Washington University, currently researching the application of machine learning to the field of climate science.
-I earned by B.S. in Computer Science from WWU in 2024, and graduate with my M.S. in 2025.
-Stay on the lookout for a paper on ML application for climate science, authored by me, in the near future!
+I am a Software Development Engineer at Expedia Group, currently learning and working in Rust.
+I earned by B.S. in Computer Science from WWU in 2024, and M.S. in 2025.
+An informal introduction, I love volleyball, backpacking, and, recently, knitting!

 ## Education
 **M.S., Computer Science**, *Western Washington University* — *2025*